-- Even if you are planning to play loud music in a parking lot, make sure you have permission to do that.
+- If you are planning to play loud music in a parking lot, get permission to do that.
 As I’ve mentioned, the best way you can dodge problems that come with loud music is to play it in a more restricted area (like a parking lot).
 But, even then, you need to ensure that you have permission to do that.
 If you play loud music with plenty of people next to you, some of them will report you.
 Be reasonable all the time, and you won’t have these issues at all.

 Ultimately, the best way to avoid violating one of these noise laws is to soundproof your car.
 Now, there are many ways to do that.
 But if you had to focus your attention on one part of the car, I recommend working on the doors.

 After all, that’s where the speakers are most of the time.
 So padding that area would prevent the speakers from rattling and the noise from spilling out.
 Besides, it would also give you a better sound quality inside of your car.

 If you follow the guidelines above, you can be sure that you will never have problems with the authorities.
 Furthermore, you will be able to enjoy your favorite music without annoying anyone around you.
 And isn’t that what we’re all aiming for here?